terryaney/Documentation.Camelot/KatApp.Vue.md

 1. [Standard date format strings](#https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)
 1. [Custom date format strings](#https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)

-The value can also be provided via the combination of `rbl-sliders.format` and `rbl-sliders.decimals` or the `rbl-input.display-format` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the combination of `rbl-sliders.format` and `rbl-sliders.decimals` or the `rbl-input.display-format` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.
 When the format comes from `rbl-sliders`, it will be turned into the string of `{0:format + decimals}` (i.e. {0:p2} if `format` was `p` and `decimals` was `2`).

 #### IKaInputGroupModel.mins

 Property Type: `Array<number | string>`; Optional
 Provide an array of `mins` values to the input group scope that could be used to limit the minimum allowed value on `date` or `range` inputs.

-The value can also be provided via the `rbl-input.min` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.min` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.maxes

 Property Type: `Array<number | string>`; Optional
 Provide an array of `maxes` values to the input group scope that could be used to limit the maximum allowed value on `date` or `range` inputs.

-The value can also be provided via the `rbl-input.max` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.max` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.steps

 Property Type: `Array<number>`; Optional
 Provide an array of `steps` increment values to the input group scope that could be used to control the value increments for `range` inputs.

-The value can also be provided via the `rbl-input.step` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.step` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.ce

 Property Type: `string`; Optional
-Provide the CalcEngine key if all the values that automatically pull from RBL Framework calculation values should use a CalcEngine *different from the default CalcEngine*.
+Provide the CalcEngine key if all the values that automatically pull from RBLe Framework calculation values should use a CalcEngine *different from the default CalcEngine*.

 #### IKaInputGroupModel.tab

 Property Type: `string`; Optional
-Provide the CalcEngine result tab name if all the values that automatically pull from RBL Framework calculation values should use a tab name *different from the default tab specified for the associated CalcEngine*.
+Provide the CalcEngine result tab name if all the values that automatically pull from RBLe Framework calculation values should use a tab name *different from the default tab specified for the associated CalcEngine*.

 #### IKaInputGroupModel.isNoCalc

-Property Type: `(index: number, base: IKaInputGroupScopeBase) => boolean`; Optional Provide a delegate to the input group scope that can be called to determine if an input should *not* trigger an RBL Framework calculation.
+Property Type: `(index: number, base: IKaInputGroupScopeBase) => boolean`; Optional Provide a delegate to the input group scope that can be called to determine if an input should *not* trigger an RBLe Framework calculation.

-The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 The `index` parameter can be used to know which 'item' of the group is being queried.

-The `base` parameter passed into the delegate gives access a `base.noCalc(index)` property configured by the default RBL Framework calculation value processing described above.
+The `base` parameter passed into the delegate gives access a `base.noCalc(index)` property configured by the default RBLe Framework calculation value processing described above.

 **Note:** Additionally if any input or input ancestor has `rbl-nocalc` or `rbl-exclude` in the class list, the calculation will not occur.